Homelessness charities have warned ministers against

 complacency, after the government revealed that the number of

-people sleeping rough has fallen by well over half over three
+people sleeping rough has fallen by well over half in three

-But homelessness charities have warned that while people are
+Homelessness charities have warned that while people are leaving

-leaving the streets, a big flow of new rough sleepers continues.
-In
+the streets, a heavy flow of new rough sleepers continues.

 “Evidence suggests that the total number of people experiencing

 street homelessness in a year is far greater than the numbers found

 at the time of a count,” a coalition of homelessness groups,